safedotme/safe/README.md

 From the start, Safe was designed for the fragile situations where one's safety is the first, and most critical priority.
 For students, it acts as a necessary tool for alerting authorities of your wearabouts during a school shooting.
 For people of color, it's a discrete and all-encompassing documentation tool in the case of a traffic stop. **Broadly, it seeks to expose injustice in any form it may present itself.**

-On a more personal note, I {[Mark Music](https://twitter.com/markmusic27)} have been devastated by the news of countless school shootings and instances of police brutality.
+On a more personal note, I {[Mark Music](https://twitter.com/markmusic27)} have been devastated by the news of countless school shootings and instances of police brutality in the US.
 As a 17-year-old latino, gun violence (through school shootings) and other forms of physical discrimination pose a threat to me, my friends, and my family. **Safe was built no one has to succumb to the status quo.**

 # Infrastructure